mikezackles/nocopy/README.md

 * `sizeof(std::array<unsigned char, N>) == N`
 * floating point numbers are in IEEE 754 format, `float` contains 32 bits, and `double` contains 64 bits
-* `long double` is not supported
+* `long double` fields are not supported

 `nocopy` does its best to check assumptions at compile time, so if for some reason your platform is not compatible, your code should fail to compile.
 Note that features that are not used are not checked, so for example if you intend to support platforms with exotic floating point implementations, you can still compile if your code contains no floating point fields.

-Note that `CHAR_BIT == 8` is *not* an assumption, so as of now, nocopy attempts to support platforms where a byte contains more than 8 bits.
+Note that `CHAR_BIT == 8` is *not* an assumption, so as of now, `nocopy` attempts to support platforms where a byte contains more than 8 bits.
 For now this support is theoretical as I have no such hardware on which to test.

 Strict Aliasing
 -